-4. Bookstore Business (SE-ED Book Center or SBC) SE-ED operates SE-ED Book Center and network stores and "University bookstores" all located both in Bangkok and other provinces, including managing space in the selling areas in different models.
+4. Bookstore Business (SE-ED Book Center or SBC) SE-ED operates SE-ED Book Center and network stores and 'University bookstores' all located both in Bangkok and other provinces, including managing space in the selling areas in different models.

-SE-ED Book Centers are medium-sized bookshops selling all kinds of books, with modern designs and good layout plans, efficiently selling and emphasizing being located in convenient locations for people to come to buy books.
-The main locations are located in leading supercenters (such as Tesco Lotus, Big C, etc.) leading shopping malls (such as Siam Paragon, Central, The Mall, Robinson, Future Park, Seacon Square, provincial leading shopping centers, etc.) and education institutes (such as Ramkhamhaeng University, National Institute of Development Administration, Dhurakij Bundit University, Siam University and Srinakharinwirot prasanmit prasanmit University) in different models both in Bangkok and other provinces.
+SE-ED Book Centers are medium-sized bookshops selling all kinds of books, with modern designs and good layout plans, efficientlyselling and emphasizing being located in convenient locations for people to come to buy books.
+The main locations are located in leading supercenters (such as Tesco Lotus, Big C, etc.) leading shopping malls (such as Siam Paragon, Central, The Mall, Robinson, Future Park, Seacon Square, provincial leading shopping centers, etc.) and education institutes (such as Ramkhamhaeng University, National Institute of Development Administration, Dhurakij Bundit University, Siam University and Srinakharinwirot prasanmit University) in different models both in Bangkok and other provinces.

 By the end of 2015, SE-ED has already opened 506 branches of SBC.
 From this mentioned figure, there are 410 branches in operation, with 137 branches in Bangkok and nearby provinces, and 273 branches in other provinces.
-With 406 bookstores operated by the Company, the other 2 branches are designated as SE-ED Book Center Network Bookstores (SE- ED Book Center fully supports the shops, as a book distributor supplying the books) and 2 branches are SE-ED Network Bookstores.
-(SE-ED does not fully support, since the shop owners can order books by themselves).
-Moreover, in different formats totaling more than 6 sales and service points.
+With 406 bookstores operated by the Company, the other 2 branches are designated as SE-ED Book Center Network Bookstores and 2 branches are SE-ED Network Bookstores (SE-ED does not fully support, since the shop owners can order books by themselves).
+Moreover, SE-ED is also responsible for managing the books and magazines sales space in Supercenters, and other shopping centers in different formats totaling more than 6 sales and service points.
 Today, SE-ED Book Center is the complete chain of bookstores with the highest sales in Thailand.